olliw42/mLRS/README.md

 - bind mode for binding "unknown" receivers to the transmitter.
 - support for buzzer, oled & five-way button, serial2.
 - the Tx and Rx modules can be configured through the parameters for a wide range of applications and use cases.
 For a pictoral representation of some typical examples see [mLRS Setup examples](https://www.rcgroups.com/forums/showpost.php?p=48821735&postcount=332), and for more details [Documentation](#further-documentations).
-- support of CRSF and ArduPilot Passthrough protocol; enables using the Yaapu Telemetry app on standard radios.
+- support of CRSF and ArduPilot Passthrough protocol; enables using the Yaapu Telemetry app on standard radios (no need for extra dongles anymore).
+- support of plenty platforms: STM32F103, STM32G4, STM32L4, Wio-E5, STM32WLE5, E28, E22, SX1280, SX1262, SX1276.

 ## Community ##